Chart Color Schemes

 Kleinton demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational qualifications in Kleinton Trail are below regional benchmarks.
-23.5% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
+Kleinton Trail has educational qualifications that trail regional benchmarks.
+As of 2021, 23.5% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
+This gap suggests potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 17.0%, followed by postgraduate qualifications (3.7%) and graduate diplomas (2.8%).
-Vocational credentials are prominent, with 44.5% of residents aged 15+ holding them - advanced diplomas (13.8%) and certificates (30.7%).

 Frequently Asked Questions - Education